Editorial Nuggets #17 – Jordan

 Or, a little more chic, 50s, like here:

-man white polo shirt glasses studio
+man white polo glasses studio

 So !
 Camoshita SS2018 Lookbook

-Aviatic joggers
+Aviatic jogpants

 blue striped pants